StinaAxelsson/project2/README.md

   * [Acknowledgements](https://github.com/StinaAxelsson/spacerace-project2#acknowledgements)

 # UX
-This is what I have

 ## User goals
 As a first time and a returning visitor am I looking for...
   * a great way to pass some time.
   * to visit this site and feel satisfied with the way it is structured.
   * a site that I can use on my phone, laptop or PC and it works and look good.
-  * somewhere to interact with the developer if something is wrong or just want to know or see more.
+  * somewhere to allow users to visit the developers social media.

 ## User Stories
 <b>As a user I want a site that...</b>